Utau: Cultural impact

 Though the software is very popular in Japan, its origins and cultural impact are owed to the already established popularity of the Vocaloid software.
 UTAU itself was first made famous when the creator of Kasane Teto released the character posing as a Vocaloid character as part of an April Fool's joke in 2008.
 The influence of the Vocaloid software also led to both programs commonly being used side by side.
 Often popular UTAU mascots like Kasane Teto appear in VOCALOID-based media such as Maker Hikōshiki Hatsune Mix or Hatsune Miku: Project DIVA.

 Later, the UTAU software would have its own impact on Vocaloid and other vocal synthesizers, with a number of vocals either referencing UTAU or being produced for the engine to begin with.
 For example, Megurine Luka V4x was influenced by the UTAU vocal Gahata Meiji.
-Wat from Crypton Future Media also spoke to someone very familiar with UTAU and said that the conversation was "very interesting".
+Wataru Sasaki, planning and development producer from Crypton Future Media, also spoke to someone very familiar with UTAU and said that the conversation was "very interesting".
 Macne Nana of the Macne series later would become both a UTAU voice and a Vocaloid voice.
 The voice provider of English Vocaloid Ruby, Misha, had previously produced a Japanese-language UTAU named Makune Hachi (MAKU音ハチ).
 In addition, the vocalist for Dex, Kenji-B, created Kenji Baionoto (倍音音ケンジ) for UTAU, and AkiGlancy, the vocalist behind Dex's partner Daina, gave her voice to the UTAU Namida (ナミダ).
 Kikuko Inoue, the voice actress of Macne Coco White and Black (Mac音ココ白・黒) (see Macne series) went on to voice a Vocaloid5 product by the name of Haruno Sora (桜乃そら).
 The product came with two voicebanks, Natural and Cool.
 After the release of Vocaloid 3 vocal Tohoku Zunko, her two sisters Tohoku Itako and Tohoku Kiritan received UTAU vocals.
 Kiritan would later hold a crowdfunding campaign for her to become a Voiceroid.
 As well as its influence on Vocaloid, UTAU has served as a development launchpad for other commercial singing voice synthesizers.
 The most notable of these is Dreamtonics' Synthesizer V, which sprung from the development of the UTAU resampler known as Moresampler, both of which were developed by Kanru Hua.